junxit/us-congress-bills-110/metadata.md

 - 2007-01-31 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on Ways and Means, and Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-01-31 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on Ways and Means, and Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-01-31 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on Ways and Means, and Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2007-02-02 — Referred to the Subcommittee on Health.
+- 2007-02-20 — Referred to the Subcommittee on Health.
+- 2007-05-18 — Referred to the Subcommittee on Health, Employment, Labor, and Pensions.
+- 2008-05-21 — Subcommittee Hearings Held.
+- 2008-09-17 — Committee Consideration and Mark-up Session Held.
+- 2008-09-17 — Ordered to be Reported (Amended) by Voice Vote.
+- 2008-09-23 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-09-23 — Committee on Education and Labor discharged.
+- 2008-09-23 — Committee on Education and Labor discharged.
+- 2008-09-23 — Committee on Ways and Means discharged.
+- 2008-09-23 — Committee on Ways and Means discharged.
+- 2008-09-23 — Considered under suspension of the rules. (consideration: CR H8661-8666)
+- 2008-09-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+758.
+- 2008-09-23 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
+- 2008-09-23 — Placed on the Union Calendar, Calendar No. 564.
+- 2008-09-23 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+110-868, Part I.
+- 2008-09-23 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+110-868, Part I.